Quick protocol for antimicrobial susceptibility testing (AST) in aquatic animal species from aquaculture and fisheries

 - Sustainable aquaculture

-- antimicrobial resistance (amr); antimicrobial use; gram staining; antimicrobial susceptibility testing (ast); disk diffusion method; clsi guideline; muller hinton agar (mha); antibiotic disks; bacteriological sampling; muller hinton broth (mhb); inhibition zone diameter; epidemiological cut-off values (ecv/ecoff); clinical breakpoints; non-wild type (resistant); wild type (susceptible); Fish
+- disease; antimicrobial resistance (amr); antimicrobial use; gram staining; antimicrobial susceptibility testing (ast); disk diffusion method; clsi guideline; muller hinton agar (mha); antibiotic disks; bacteriological sampling; muller hinton broth (mhb); inhibition zone diameter; epidemiological cut-off values (ecv/ecoff); clinical breakpoints; non-wild type (resistant); wild type (susceptible); Fish

 - WorldFish (WF)